LoYuXr/CalliRewrite/README.md

 ## 📬 News
+- **2024.4.25** Coarse Sequence Extraction checjpoints released.
 - **2024.4.6** CalliRewrite has been selected as a finalist for the IEEE ICRA Best Paper Award in Service Robotics
 - **2024.2.27** Version 1.0 upload

 ## How to Use Our Code and Model:
-We release our network and checkpoints.
+We are releasing our network and checkpoints.
+The weights for the coarse sequence module are stored in [**this repository**](https://drive.google.com/file/d/1PUghb8WizEOYHYIAdBluwQMbTeRlBqF1/view?usp=sharing).
+You can download and place them in the folder ./outputs/snapshot/new_train_phase_1 and ./outputs/snapshot/new_train_phase_2.
+The parameters of the SAC model are learned based on the provided textual images; therefore, they vary depending on the different tools and input texts."

 You can setup the pipeline under the following guidance.

 ### 0. Install dependencies
 Due to package version dependencies, we need to set up two separate environments for coarse sequence extraction and tool-aware finetuning.
 To do this, you can follow these steps: